GabeScott/standard-works-vault/General Conference/1980 October - Know the Shepherd.md

 # Know the Shepherd

-*By Robert E. Wells - Of the First Quorum of the Seventy*
+By Elder Robert E. Wells - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1980 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1980/10/know-the-shepherd?lang=eng)

 I once heard President Hugh B. Brown relate this inspiring story: Sometime ago a great actor in the city of New York gave a wonderful performance in a large theatre, at the close of which there were rounds of applause.
 He was called back again and again.
 Finally someone called to him, “Would you do for us the Twenty-third Psalm?”

 “Why, yes.
 I know the Twenty-third Psalm.”